Soma Bringer: Gameplay

-There are six different specialized combat roles equivalent to standard character classes.
+There are six different specialized combat roles equivalent to standard character classes, which determines what weapons and skills they can equip.
 They are Battlers (warriors), Dark (dark knights), Gunners, Kanbus (ninja), Koas (paladins), and Somas (mages).
-A character's class determines what types of weapons and skills they can equip.
-Each class consequently uses a different fighting style: the Kanbus focuses on dual weapons and one-hit attacks, the Koas focuses on a combination of attack and healing abilities, the Dark sacrifices health to deal heavier damage, Gunners specialize in long-range attacks, Battlers focuses on melee attacks, and the Somas use long-range magic over close-range physical attacks.
+Each class uses a different fighting style: the Kanbus focuses on dual weapons and one-hit attacks, the Koas focuses on a combination of attack and healing abilities, the Dark sacrifices health to deal more damage, Gunners specialize in long-range attacks, Battlers focus on melee attacks, and Somas use long-range magic over close-range physical attacks.
 Weapons are equipped based on a character's class, and can be upgraded using special items called Orbs.
 Weapons and items collected through exploration and from enemy drops can be sold to other players through wireless connection.

-Through combat and quest completion, characters gain experience points, which raise experience level.
-When the main character is killed in battle, the party respawns at the nearest town, and a headstone appears where they fell which contains some of the experience points gained during battles up to that point.
-Experience points are lost with each death, although the character does not lose experience levels.
-Other playable characters raise experience levels quicker depending on the player character's own level.
+Through combat and quest completion, characters gain experience points, which raise their level.
+When the main character is killed in battle, the party respawns at the nearest town, and a headstone appears where they fell, containing some of the experience points gained during battles up to that point.
+Although experience points are lost with each death, the character does not lose experience levels.
+Other playable characters gain experience levels quicker depending on the player character's own level.
 Upon each level up, a character is granted three statistic points, which can be distributed by the player to increase a character attribute: these include maximum health.
-Ability points are also given, which are allocated to skills related to different weapons and abilities such as spells and passive buffs and debuffs.
+Ability points are also given, which are allocated to skills related to weapons and abilities such as spells and passive buffs and debuffs.
 These skills are maxed out at Level 20.

 Synopsis

-Soma Bringer is set on the continent of Barnea, which is part of a world where the energy of everyday life is drawn from Soma, a mystical power that fills the atmosphere, forming the so-called "Soma Ring" around the planet: through a special conversion process, it is used for everything from ordinary appliances to advanced weaponry.
-At some point prior to the game's opening, mysterious monsters called Visitors began appearing: taking the form of corrupted animal and plant life, they began attacking human settlements.
+Soma Bringer is set on the continent of Barnea, which is part of a world where the energy of everyday life is drawn from Soma, a mystical power that fills the atmosphere and forms the so-called "Soma Ring" around the planet.
+Through a special conversion process, it is used for everything from ordinary appliances to advanced weaponry.
+At some point prior to the game's opening, mysterious monsters called Visitors began appearing, which took the form of corrupted animal and plant life and began attacking human settlements.
 To combat the Visitors, the controlling organization in charge of regulating Soma usage - Secundady - created a dedicated military force called the Pharzuph.
 The main narrative follows new and veteran members of Pharzuph Division 7, who set out to investigate and combat a recent spate of Visitor attacks.
-During the mission, the group come across Idea, an amnesiac girl with latent and highly attuned Soma-related abilities.
-She is assigned to Pharzuph Division 7 by their leader Master Laban.
+During the mission, the group encounter Idea, an amnesiac girl with latent and highly attuned Soma-related abilities who is assigned to Pharzuph Division 7 by their leader Master Laban.
 During their continued missions against Visitors, Pharzuph Division 7 are confronted by the Unbras, a group with similar powers to Idea and whose leader Adonis seeks Master Cages, Soma-condensing devices connected to the origins of Soma technology.